 “Internal strength is an absorption of the external landscape,” wrote Terry Tempest Williams in An Unspoken Hunger.
 A performance combining the voices of Resonance and guest performers with the voices of the Earth itself, using the sounds of natural materials.
 Williams writes about the importance of place: “It may just be that the most radical act we can commit is to stay home.”
 Five “local treasures” added their voices to the performance: poet Marilyn Krysl, former director of CU’s Creative Writing Program; storyteller and singer Eve Ilsen; anti-nuclear activist Judith Mohling, of the Rocky Mountain Peace and Justice Center; and percussionist/ethnomusicologist John Galm with storyteller Alyne Galm.
 John Galm also contributed sounds of nature including pitched rocks and cactus spikes.

-Resonance has performed collaborative concerts following the last four presidential elections:
+Resonance has performed collaborative concerts following the last four presidential elections and in 2018:

 2016: The Quiet Work of Centuries